teamookla/ookla-open-data/tutorials/aggregate_by_county.md

 ## Download data

-First, download the data to a local directory
+First, download the data to a local directory by uncommenting that line below

 ``` r
 # download the zip folder from s3 and save to working directory